gagolews/genieclust/.devel/sphinx/rapi/compare_partitions.md

 The functions described in this section quantify the similarity between two label vectors `x` and `y` which represent two partitions of a set of $n$ elements into, respectively, $K$ and $L$ nonempty and pairwise disjoint subsets.

 For instance, `x` and `y` can represent two clusterings of a dataset with $n$ observations specified by two vectors of labels.
-The functions described here can be used as external cluster validity measures, where we assume that `x` is a reference (ground-truth) partition.
+The functions described here can be used as external cluster validity measures, where we assume that `x` is a reference (ground-truth) partition whilst `y` is the vector of predicted cluster memberships.

+All indices except `normalized_clustering_accuracy()` can act as a pairwise partition similarity score: they are symmetric, i.e., `index(x, y) == index(y, x)`.

+Each index except `mi_score()` (which computes the mutual information score) outputs 1 given two identical partitions.
+Note that partitions are always defined up to a permutation (bijection) of the set of possible labels, e.g., (1, 1, 2, 1) and (4, 4, 2, 4) represent the same 2-partition.

 ## Usage